smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_re-connection_use_case.md

 b.
 App from iOS device is registered and running on SDL

 _Steps:_
-1. User connects the same iOS device connects over USB
+1. User connects the same iOS device over USB

 _Expected:_

-2. SDL receives signal about USB connection of the same device
+2. SDL receives signal with `<UUID>` about USB connection of the same device
-3. SDL sends signal about transport switch of the same device
+3. SDL sends signal about transport switch to the System
-4. SDL receives `<UUID>` via IOSDeviceConnectInfo of the connected device
-5. SDL starts `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` reconnection timer
+4. SDL starts reconnection timer
-6. SDL receives `<RegisterAppInterface>` request **before** timer expires
+5. SDL receives `<RegisterAppInterface>` request **before** reconnection timer expires
-7. App sends **valid** "hashID" with `RegisterAppInterface` request
+6. App sends **valid** "hashID" with `RegisterAppInterface` request
-8. SDL sends succesful response to the app (keep all data created/stored by this app BEFORE re-registration (transport switching)
+7. SDL sends succesful response to the app
-9. SDL updates data in Policytable (`<device_identifier>` section) [write hashed `<UUID>` to `<device identifier>` in Device Data section of Policy Table]
+8. SDL updates data in Policytable
-10. SDL notifies HMI via `UpdatadeviceList` about changed `transportType`
+9. SDL notifies HMI via `UpdatadeviceList` about changed `transportType`
-11. SDL does not sent `BC.OnAppRegistered` to HMI
+10. SDL does not notify HMI about new registration

 _Exception 1:_
-6.1. **After** timer expires app sends **valid** "hashID" with `<RegisterAppInterface>` request  (either RegisterAppInterface was not sent or was sent but registration was rejected)
+6.1. **After** timer expires app sends **valid** "hashID" with `<RegisterAppInterface>` request
 6.1.a.
-SDL notifies HMI about app being unregistred via BC.OnAppUnregistered (appID, unexpectedDisconnect:true)
+SDL notifies HMI about app being unregistred
 6.1.b.
 App registers with **valid** "hashID"
 6.1.c.
 SDL performs data resumption for this app
 6.1.d.
 SDL **notifies** HMI about fresh app registration